edixiong/slth-eps/README.md

 # slth-eps

-Code is adapted from https://github.com/acnagle/optimal-lottery-tickets.
+Code for "Strong Lottery Ticket Hypothesis with $\varepsilon$--perturbation".
+The code is adapted from https://github.com/acnagle/optimal-lottery-tickets.

 The "subset-sum" folder is for experiment in 6.1.
 The "pruning" folder is for experiment in 6.2.